2004 UK tour

 Curated by Knut Aufermann

 “Feedback: Order from Noise” was the name of a trailblazing UK tour featuring music and video that was focused on the use of feedback processes.
 The artists were Alvin Lucier, Billy Roisz, Knut Aufermann, Nicolas Collins, Otomo Yoshihide, Sarah Washington, Toshimaru Nakamura and Xentos Fray Bentos.
 The seven concerts took place in Leicester, Newcastle, Norwich, London, Colchester, Brighton and Exeter between the 24th of June and 2nd of July 2004.
-A selection of recordings from the tour was published as a 2CD+DVD package in 2014 by the Mikroton label.
+A selection of recordings from the tour was published as a 2CD+DVD package in 2014 by the now defunct Mikroton label.
 Some of the audio-visual documentation from the tour is available below.

 Background: The basis for the formation of the tour was several years of research in feedback music I had carried out which took shape over three publications: as editor / curator of the Feedback issue & CD of Resonance magazine, my MA dissertation in Sonic Arts on Feedback Processes, and a contribution I gave to a journal of celebration for the physicist Heinz von Förster on Feedback and Music.
 The idea for a tour purely of feedback-based music followed from London Musicians’ Collective’s Ed Baxter, who asked if I thought it was a feasible concept and invited me to put together a line-up.
 Von Förster invented the principle of “order from noise”, and I proposed this term as the subtitle of the tour.